-Managing Director Statement 2013
+Managing Director Statement 2014

-The year 2013 has been a happening one for Siloso Beach Resort.
-We have made great progress in our journey towards sustainability through the reinforcement of existing initiatives and the development of new ones.
+The year 2013-2014 has been another happening one for Siloso Beach Resort.
+We have made great progress in our journey towards sustainability through the reinforcement of existing initiatives such as our strong as ever eco tour (over 7500 attendees reached, exceeding our targets) and the development of new ones such as joining the global Plastic Disclosure Project.

-Our continuous push for environmental and social efforts has been further recognized through a number of remarkable awards of which the ASEAN Business Award for CSR and the Singapore President's Award for the Environment.
+Our continuous push for environmental and social efforts has been further recognized through a number of remarkable awards and recognitions of which the National Parks Community in Bloom Platinum Award and Enabling Employers Award - In Recognition.
 These awards further motivate us to continue on our current sustainable development path and offer unique opportunities to raise awareness on the need for businesses to adopt a more sustainable path.